What is a Hypothesis in Research?

 Example Prediction: "With increased implementation of renewable energy sources, a reduction in carbon emissions is anticipated, contributing to environmental sustainability."
 Explanation: This prediction forecasts the specific result expected from manipulating the independent variable (implementation of renewable energy sources).
 It adds a layer of depth, outlining the foreseen impact of your research. |

-By following these five steps, you'll be well-equipped to create a strong and effective hypothesis, providing a solid foundation for your research.
+By following these five steps, you'll be well on your way to creating a strong and effective hypothesis, providing a solid foundation for your research.

 Writing a null hypothesis in a research paper involves stating a proposition that there is no significant difference or effect.